 If you become ill or are injured by the actions of a third party, your medical care should be paid by that third party.
-For example, if you are hurt in a car crash, the other driver or their insurance company may be required under law to pay for your medical care.
+For example, if you are hurt in a car crash, the other driver or his or her insurance company may be required under law to pay for your medical care.